Chapter 8:

 "I need to head out early.
 Got this new morning club thing at school."
 I lied.

 "Club?"
 Gran Gran's chopsticks froze midway to her mouth.
 "What club?
-You better not be wasting time when you should be studying!"
+You better not waste time when you should be studying!"

 "It's, ugh, performance arts."